Do you need help navigating research systems at ISMMS?

 You will receive each mailing ONLY ONCE, unless you are subscribed with two functional email addresses.
-If that should happen, email email@example.com, and we will take care of it immediately.
+If that should happen, please submit a Communication Support Request for assistance with this process.

 If you are part of the research community of the Mount Sinai Health System, you should be a part of the Research Listserv.
 Join today!

 The Center for Comparative Medicine and Surgery (CCMS) is preparing to transition the TOPAZ Granite, software which manages the animal facility enterprise (i.e. animal orders, census, billing, etc.), to Topaz Elements.
 This updated software is web based and will continue to support the Web Animal Orders application through Sinai Central.

 In addition to online animal ordering, this new product will offer the Icahn School of Medicine at Mount Sinai investigators the ability to view current census, accrued invoices, and other relevant information related to their vivarium supported research aims.